Alcatecablee/docs/replit.md

 ## System Architecture

 ### UI/UX & Design
 The frontend uses React with TypeScript and Vite, styled with Tailwind CSS and Shadcn/ui components (built on Radix UI).
 The design emphasizes a modern, elegant aesthetic inspired by Replit, featuring a cyan-blue color scheme, dark theme, Inter font, and glassmorphism effects.

-The UI is being refactored from "documentation generation" to "intelligence extraction" with dashboards for competitive analysis and RFP management.
+**Current MVP UI:**
+- Simple competitor input form (one text box)
+- Loading screen with research progress
+- PDF battlecard preview and download
+- Clean, professional design

 ### Technical Implementation
 The backend is built with Node.js and Express, utilizing a RESTful API structure.
 Key architectural decisions include: